Control Theory and Experimental Design in Diffusion Processes: Morris-Lecar (ML) Neuron Model

 In this example, our control is $u_t = I_t / C_m.$ The control values we use are $u\in\{0, 3.5, 5\},$ corresponding to $I\in\{0, 70, 100\}$ (we take $C_m=20$).
 The three values of the injected current place the system in the stable fixed point, bistable, and limit cycle regimes, respectively.

 \paragraph{Simulation results} We have performed simulations in which we estimated the calcium conductance constant $g_{Ca}$ from simulated data; this is chosen over other parameters because it gives rise to a more complex control policy (as we show below).
 In detail, we assume a flat prior for $g_{Ca}$ on the interval $[4,5]$; in all experiments reported below, we fix a randomly-generated $g_{Ca}$ value of 4.415, which we take to be the ``true'' value.
 The optimal control is computed using a timestep of $\approx 2$ ms, and we assume that measurements are available at every time step.
 State space is discretized by cutting the region $[-80,80]\times[0,1]$ into $72\times72$ bins.
 Unless otherwise stated, ``constant control'' means $u_t\equiv 5$.
+The value of $u=5$ was chosen as the best performing among several possible values of a constant control, which all exhibited significantly higher standard deviations.

 Fig.~\ref{fig:ml-hopf-portrait}(b) shows examples of controlled and uncontrolled (with $u=5$, or $I=100$) trajectories: the perturbations are measurable, but not large.
 Simulation results for estimates of $g_{Ca}$ using trajectories of duration $T=1000$ ms are given in Table \ref{mlsim:tab1}.
-Here, there is a measurable bias in the estimates, which one can correct by simulation.

-For comparison, the Table \ref{mlsim:tab2} shows the results using different values of constant control.
-Here, dynamic control outperforms constant control in reducing estimator variance .
-To better understand why, we examine the structure of the control policy and Fisher information.
+To better understand why the dynamic control performs better, we examine the structure of the control policy and Fisher information.
 Fig.~\ref{fig:ml-gca-control}(a) shows the Fisher information function for $g_{Ca}$, which is easily shown to be proportional to

 the controlled trajectory is superposed.
 From the geometry, one expects the optimal control should either find a way to keep the trajectory at a constant voltage or, failing that, try to increase the firing rate, so that trajectories cross the information-rich region as much as possible.
 As can be seen, the controlled trajectory does exactly that: starting at the resting voltage (around -80 mV), it jumps toward 0 mV, runs along the ``information-rich'' strip around $v=20$ before dipping back toward the resting voltage.
 In comparison, the uncontrolled trajectory in Fig.~\ref{fig:ml-hopf-portrait}(b) appears to spend less time in this region.
 Fig.~\ref{fig:ml-gca-control}(b) shows how the optimal control policy accomplishes this by suitably pushing the trajectory at critical parts of its cycle, thus increasing the overall firing rate.